Skylake-dev/Notes/Digital Forensics and Cybercrime/Digital Forensics and Cybercrime.md

 - write in inodes marked as bad blocks (RuneFS)

 LOG ANALYSIS (~T)
 Relies on the fact that logs are analyzed by automated tools.
-Insert something in the logs to make them fail to recognize patterns or try to exploit them
+Insert something in the logs to make them fail to recognize patterns or try to exploit them.

 PARTITION TABLES TRICKS (T)
 - misaligned partition, may be missed by the analyst